karthikkck/rails-emberjs/README.md

 1. The basic framework is ready with emberjs routes and layout managers.
 2. Login and Registration feature has been implemented.
+3. Articles list created for public users and linked with database.

+*Note:* Use console to add new articles.

 ### Currently working on: